RfTreeView was added to RForge to support tree like data structures.

 To simplify namespacing while using RForge,

-the package is designed with most all components sitting within the root RForge
+the package is designed with most all components sitting within the root RForge namespace.

-You may want to include the following namespaces in your _import.razor
+You may want to include the following namespaces in your _import.razor for ease of use.

 @using RForgeBlazor